-You won’t be able to put your fork down after trying one bite of this Roasted Cauliflower Salad with Creamy Basil Avocado Dressing!
-It’s loaded with delicious ingredients like raisins, kale, cashews & apples!
+You won’t be able to put your fork down after trying one bite of this Roasted Cauliflower Salad with creamy basil avocado dressing!
+It’s full of delicious ingredients like raisins, kale, cashews and apples.

-This salad is healthy, vegan & great for those on a low carb diet.
+This salad is healthy, vegan and great for those on a low carb diet.
 It’s delicious as a side dish or entree and can be served at room temperature or cold.

 Cauliflower salad with kale, raisins and avocado in white bowl with brown wooden spoon

-Cauliflower is used a great low carb substitute for chips in this recipe for Cauliflower Nachos.
-It’s also a great vegetarian substitute for chicken wings in this Korean BBQ Fried Cauliflower recipe.
+Cauliflower is a great low carb substitute for chips in this recipe for Cauliflower Nachos.
+It’s also a great vegetarian substitute for chicken wings in this Korean BBQ Cauliflower recipe.

-It can be turned into Cilantro Lime Cauliflower Rice and used as a healthy base for Vegan Burrito Bowls.
-It can also be tossed with buffalo sauce and turned into Buffalo Cauliflower Tacos.
+You can turn it into Cilantro Lime Cauliflower Rice as a healthy base for Vegan Burrito Bowls.
+You can also toss it with buffalo sauce and turn it into Buffalo Cauliflower Tacos.

 The creamy dressing is so easy to make, just toss everything in a blender and puree.
 You can easily whip it up while the cauliflower is roasting, then toss the entire salad together in under 30 minutes.